captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 You’re lucky you’ve still got a parent.
 ---
 ## SAM:
-What about you?
+How about you?
 ---
 ## OLIVER:
-No, my parents are long gone.
+Oh, no, my parents are long gone.
 ---
 ## SAM:
-No
+Oh, No
 sorry
 ---
-I meant, why are you getting a Helper?
+why are you getting a Helper?
 ---
 ## OLIVER:
 Oh.
+---
 Has Patrick told you about our situation?
 ---
 ## SAM:
 I don’t think so.